ddcap/halvade/docs/source/contents/hadoop.rst

 	tar -xvf hadoop-2.7.2

-To configure the Hadoop installation to run in psuedo-distributed mode edit these files as follows, replacing the line if necessary:
+To configure the Hadoop installation to run in psuedo-distributed mode edit these files as follows, creating the file or replacing the line if necessary:

 ``etc/hadoop/hadoop-env.sh``:

 .. code-block:: bash
 	:linenos:

-	export JAVA_HOME=/usr/java/latest
+	export JAVA_HOME=/your/java/bin/directory

 ``etc/hadoop/core-site.xml``: